15 of the Best Ecommerce Landing Page Examples (+ Tips For Converting)

 If we’re being completely literal here, a landing page is where visitors land from specific sources—social media posts, Google Search, paid ads, email marketing, etc.—for the best chance at conversion.

-Let’s explore both types briefly.
+Let’s explore each type briefly.

 Let’s look at these two types of ecomm landing pages in a bit more detail.

 This is the classic ecommerce landing page, and many of the examples in this article will fall into this category.
-They can encompass any part of a customer’s journey from the top to the bottom of the funnel.

 Visitors click on an ad, email, SERP result, or social media post and land on a page built specifically to capture those clicks.